klojang4j/klojang-templates/README.md

 If you remove all HTML comments from the above HTML snippet, you are back to the original design.

-If the placeholder fits on a single line, this can be contracted to:
+If the variable and placeholder together fit on a single line, this can be contracted
+to:

 ```html
 <td><!-- ~%firstName% -->John<!--%--></td>